Things to do when you are feeling lonely

 The trend of loneliness is going up every year.
 Rates of loneliness have doubled since the 1980s.
 More and more people are asking how to feel less lonely?

 Maybe someone wants things to be like they are now.
 Get up, go to work, spend most of the time at work in a little office.
-Go home, spend your paycheck for food and things that you maybe never gonna use.
+Go home, spend your paycheck on food and things that you maybe never gonna use.
 Pay the bills and stay alone.

 People are spending so much time on social media and they feel like they have thousands and thousands of friends (not everyone on social media is your real friend).